imazen/resizer/Core/Plugins/Basic/imagehandlersyntax_readme.md

 ## WebImageResizer compatibility status

 As of V3.1, support has been added for *all* WebImageResizer querystring commands, *all* WebImageResizer encoding options, and *all* WebImageResizer file provider options.
-100% compatibility URL compatibility has been added, and full feature parity (with improved performance and stability) is available when the [DiskCache](/plugins/diskcache), [SimpleFilters](/plugins/simplefilters), [WicEncoder](/plugins/wic), and [FreeImageEncoder](/plugins/freeimage) plugins are installed.
+100% URL compatibility has been added, and full feature parity (with improved performance and stability) is available when the [DiskCache](/plugins/diskcache), [SimpleFilters](/plugins/simplefilters), [WicEncoder](/plugins/wic), and [FreeImageEncoder](/plugins/freeimage) plugins are installed.
 However, unless you're doing grayscale or inversion, the only plugin you really need is the [DiskCache](/plugins/diskcache).

 Supports: `src`, `width`, `height`, `format`, `greyscale`, `rotate`, `zoom`, `invert`